RobinWragg/JaiTools/README.md

 - [x] More efficient file indexing
 - [x] Regex performance improvements
+- [ ] Recognise syntax for parameters with default values
 - [ ] Add setting to disable completions
 - [ ] Gather completions for enum members correctly
 - [ ] Improved handling of #hashtags and other metaprogramming labels